1. DEFINITIONS AND INTERPRETATION

 11.6.
 The Intellectual Property Rights as mentioned in Clause 11.2 shall not be used, assigned, distributed, copied, forwarded to online or offline activities by the Client without a separate, express written agreement.

 11.7.
-If the Company makes software subscriptions, processes or content available to the Client as part of the execution of an Order, the Client shall only acquire a non-exclusive personal non-transferable license to use such material until the Services under this agreement cease.
+If the Company makes software subscriptions, processes or technologies available to the Client as part of the execution of an Order, the Client shall only acquire a non-exclusive non-transferable license to use such subscriptions, processes or technologies until the Services under this agreement cease.

 11.8.
 The Client hereby irrevocably licenses the Company to use and display the Client’s name, figure, logo etc. as a reference on the Company’s website, other marketing materials or types of media whilst they are a Client of the Company and for 18 months after the Contract terminates.
 The Client agrees to send the Company its most recent logo or figure as and when it is amended from time to time.